asimpleenigma/ConnectFour/README.md

 ### The AI
 The AI is smart enough to consistently beat probably over 95% of people.
 This is accomplished using the Mini-Max algorithm to select the move that will get it to at least the best outcome it can guarantee in a certain number of moves.
 It judges the outcomes based off of a super secret sauce heuristic.
 Irrelevant branches of the search space are removed from consideration using Alpha-Beta pruning, which square-root's the exponential runtime, allowing it to reach a search depth of 7 nearly instantly on my computer.

+The code is organized so that any class that implements the Player interface can easily be added as another agent that the user can select to play the game.
+My hope is that I can have a friendly connect four AI arms race with my friends, battling our AI's against each other.

 ![alt-text](/ScreenShots/BlackWin.png)